-Expectation VS Reality About Everest Base Camp Trek
+Expectation VS Reality About Everest Base Camp

 Table of Contents

-This short flight operates in the morning mainly with clear visibility and offers a beautiful view of stunning Himalayas.
+This short flight operates in the morning mainly with clear visibility and offers a beautiful view of the stunning Himalayas.
 You need to book your seat in advance to get an earlier flight to Lukla.
-Also, there might be flight delay or cancelled sometimes due to the bad weather so, think about an alternative flight with a helicopter paying extra if this condition applies.
+Also, there might be flight delays or cancelled sometimes due to the bad weather so, think about an alternative flight with a helicopter paying extra if this condition applies.

-Weight Limitation on the Flight: Expectation VS Reality
+Weight Limitation on the Flight

 You need trekking gear, daily usage things and belongings for the trek which you will take with you on the flight.
 You may expect that you can take as much as you want or you have from your home.